Light helicopters : Single engine

 To ensure a smooth and successful initiation of the country’s new EMS operations, Airbus trained the Chinese customer in coordination with leading European air rescue operators.

 EMS Thailand and Malaysia

-Airbus is invested in offering the best-suited solutions to expand HEMS missions around the globe.
+Airbus invests in offering the most suitable solutions to expand HEMS missions around the globe.

 EMS mission news